SilkRose/Pony/stories/heartbeat-hotel/heartbeat-hotel.md

 We continue to lie together enjoying the moment.
 I start to think about the Heartbeat Hotel.

 I love staying at this particular hotel very much.
 I dare to say it's my most favorite-est hotel in all Equestria.
 Pinkie's slightly elevated heartbeat thumping in my head, bringing a calmness I can't describe in words.
-The tender hold of her hooves around me, a secure [OTHERWISE, IT'S A SECURITY-FREE ZONE] and judgement-free zone.
+The tender hold of her hooves around me, a secure and judgement-free zone.
 The gentle nudges and kisses she provides in the background, a constant reminder of love and care.

 I couldn't ask for more.
 Pinkie is the best pony in all of Equestria, and I love her.
 She would say it's me, but I'll concede to second place or a tie.